SabhaKandula/70-486/readme.md

 - 11 - 13, skim but not really relevant to exam
 - 14 - 15, generally useful
 - 16, not so much

 [AZURE](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide)

+- `IRouteHandler` builds a route handler that can be passed to a route (from an MVC `RouteCollection` for example).
+- `IHttpHandler` builds a handler that takes a request and routes to a specific handler.
+Must be registered with web server.

 Starting off with the Plural Sight intro to MVC 5 [PluralSight](https://app.pluralsight.com/paths/skills/mvc5).
 The first _review_ gives a general rundown on the state of the various technologies that will be covered in the exam.
 There is no discussion on technology choice.